 We invite you to stay informed about developments regarding this project by liking our Facebook page and signing up for updates below.
 We especially invite you to consider all the other ways you can connect us to other people who might be interested in supporting this cause.

-Phase II: Update the plumbing, electrical and other building infrastructure to modern standards.
-Add fast internet.
-Create flexible living and working quarters that will comfortably accommodate visiting priests, scholars, artists, pilgrims and donors.
+This phase includes repairing damaged floors and walls; updating the plumbing, electrical and other building infrastructure to modern standards; and creating flexible living and working quarters that will comfortably accommodate visiting priests, scholars, artists, pilgrims and donors.